krishitarora/Hand-Gesture-Imitation/README.md

 ### The .py file contains the Python code for Hand Gesture Classification.
 ### The .pb file contains the trained model that is imported by the python file.
-### The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega placed inside the Robotic Hand.
+### The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega connected with the Robotic Hand.

 Large parts of the code are self-explanatory.
 Comments are added to make it more understandable.